Victor-Morel/SLR_AI_PPA/README.md

-# SoK: A Classification for AI-driven Personalized Privacy Assistants
+# AI-driven Personalized Privacy Assistants: a Systematic Literature Review
 ## Description

 This repository contains the review protocol including the methods used to undertake this Systematic Literature Review regarding AI-driven Personalized Privacy Assistants.